aartikov/Replica/README.md

 ## Replica DevTools

 Replica has a debug tool integrated to Android Studio.
-It allows to monitor replicas, its states and observers.
+It allows to monitor replicas, their states and observers.

 <img src="images/replica_devtools_light.png">

-Of cause, dark theme is supported.
+Of course, dark theme is supported.

 <img src="images/replica_devtools_dark.png">